- cardio

 Fueling Your Rides Without Sabotaging Your Progress

-One of the biggest traps cyclists fall into is "reward eating"—finishing a ride and thinking, "I earned this" before consuming more calories than they just burned.
-The solution isn't to starve yourself, but to plan your nutrition so you're fueled for performance without undoing your hard work.
+One of the biggest traps cyclists fall into is “reward eating”—finishing a ride and thinking, “I earned this” before consuming more calories than they just burned.
+The goal isn’t to “earn” food with exercise, but to align fueling with training and your overall calorie targets.
+The solution isn’t to starve yourself, but to plan your nutrition so you’re fueled for performance without undoing your hard work.

 Before morning rides, something light and carb-focused works well—a small portion of overnight oats provides quick energy without sitting heavy in your stomach.
 After rides, prioritize protein to support muscle recovery, along with some carbs to replenish glycogen.
 A breakfast sandwich or protein PB&J hits this balance well.